 The default setting generates 12 screenshots per video, and the following options are available:

 Fixed image count

-This option makes a fixed number of screenshots based on the "Number of images" setting, with one exception when the video is shorter (in seconds) than the specified number of images.
-If this is the case, one screenshot is created for every second of a video.
+This option creates a fixed number of screenshots based on the "Number of images" setting, except when the video is shorter (in seconds) than the specified number of images.
+In this case, one screenshot is created for each second of the video.

 Fixed time interval

-This option will create one screenshot per interval of selected duration (for example 1 screenshot at every 5 seconds of the video), which is done by using the "Interval" option.
-Minimal duration is one second.
-The "Maximum number of images" limits the maximum number of images to be created.
+This option creates one screenshot per interval of the selected duration (for example, 1 screenshot every 5 seconds of video), which is done using the "Interval" option.
+The minimal duration is one second.
+The "Maximum number of images" limits the maximum number of images that can be created.